pMan/Lookup-for-chrome/readme.txt

-Lookup!
+Lookup for chrome!

-Copyright (c) 2012 Prasad Cholakkottil aka pMan
+Copyright (c) 2013 Prasad Cholakkottil aka pMan

 Use of this source code is governed by GNU General Public License - http://www.gnu.org/licenses/gpl.html